Ginetta G56

 The Ginetta G56 is a British sportscar created by Ginetta Cars.
 It is the successor to Ginetta G55.

 GT4

 In 2021, Ginetta launched the Ginetta G56 GT4, replacing the old and highly successful Ginetta G55 GT4.
 The car competes primarily in the British GT Championship in the GT4 Category.
-The car features a Ginetta built 6.2-litre V8 engine, with a power output of 500 bhp.
+The car features a Ginetta built, GM LS3 based, 6.2-litre V8 engine, with a power output of 500 bhp.

 GT4 Evo

 On November 1, 2023, Ginetta unveiled the G56 GT4 EVO, designed for 2024 onward.
 This car is an evolution of the G56, and features updated bodywork, most notably the front bonnet, and the rear wing being changed.
 The car made its global racing debut at a 4-hour GT4 race in the Ultimate cup series in October 2023.

 GT2

 In 2025, Ginetta announced that they would be launching a GT2-spec version of the G56 later that year.
 This version of the G56 would be developed based on the G56 GTX version of the car.